Ostro Fayre Share Foundation

 4. Conflict Resolution

-The Ostro Fayre Share Foundation does not accept unsolicited requests for funding.
-It may consider offers of partnership in its key priority areas: philanthropy, collaboration, interfaith relations, and conflict resolution.
+The Ostro Fayre Share Foundation is not currently expanding the list of organisations it is funding.
+However, the Foundation is open to offers of partnership in its key priority areas: philanthropy, collaboration and interfaith relations, to maximize its impact in those areas.